redis/redis-doc/topics/cluster-tutorial.md

 * Configuration epoch for this node (see the Cluster specification).
 * Status of the link to this node.
 * Slots served...

+Manual failover
+---

+Sometimes it is useful to force a failover without actually causing any problem on a master.
+For example in order to upgrade the Redis process of one of the master nodes it is a good idea to failover it in order to turn it into a slave with minimal impact on availability.

+Manual failovers are supported by Redis Cluster using the `CLUSTER FAILOVER` command, that must be executed in one of the **slaves** of the master you want to failover.

+Manual failovers are special and are safer compared to failovers resulting from actual master failures, since they occur in a way that avoid data loss in the process, by switching clients from the original master to the new master only when the system is sure that the new master processed all the replication stream from the old one.

+This is what you see in the slave log when you perform a manual failover:

+    # Manual failover user request accepted.
+    # Received replication offset for paused master manual failover: 347540
+    # All master replication stream processed, manual failover can start.
+    # Start of election delayed for 0 milliseconds (rank #0, offset 347540).
+    # Starting a failover election for epoch 7545.
+    # Failover election won: I'm the new master.

+Basically clients connected to the master we are failing over are stopped.
+At the same time the master sends its replication offset to the slave, that waits to reach the offset on its side.
+When the replication offset is reached, the failover starts, and the old master is informed about the configuration switch.
+When the clients are unblocked on the old master, they are redirected to the new master.

 Adding a new node
 ---